jbaines-r7/through_the_wire/README.md

 Through the Wire implements two different exploits.
 The reverse shell will shell out to `bash` and therefore be more likely to be detected.
 The file reader executes from memory and is therefore unlikely to be detected.

 The exploits *only* work on Linux installs of Confluence.
 They could work on Windows but I'm also lazy.
-The exploits were tested against 7.13.6 LTS (likely enterprise targets).
-They should work for 7.14 and downward, but Atlassian introduced `SafeExpressionUtil` in 7.15+ which prevents these exploits as written.
-Others are working on exploits for these non-LTS targets, for example [@httpvoid0x2f](https://twitter.com/httpvoid0x2f/status/1532924261035384832?s=20&t=AWv9dOoNukH7pH87T3Ul5A) has tweeted a method to add a new administrator.
+The exploits were tested against 7.13.6 LTS (likely enterprise targets) and 7.18.0 (last vulnerable "release").

 ## Usage examples